Peter-210/makerspace-calculator/README.md

 - Open the file `src/main.cpp`
 - Run the program

-## Build and Run
+## Build and Run in Debug Mode
 1. Run the Docker Container
-- If on Windows, make sure to launch `Docker Desktop` first
+- If on Windows, make sure to launch `Docker Desktop` first and use `WSL`

 ```
-./script/docker.sh -p
+./script/docker.sh -d
 ```

-2. Run the cmake workflow to build
+2. Run the cmake workflow in debug mode to build

 ```
 ./script/make.sh -d